ludvigeriksson/TimeUntilAlarm/README.md

 - Shows the time remaining until every alarm in the clock app.
 - Shows the time remaining until the next active alarm on the lock screen.

-Many options to choose from, including font size, position, time format and rules for when to hide the remaining time.

 For a full description of the tweak, visit [ludvigeriksson.com/tweaks/timeuntilalarm](http://ludvigeriksson.com/tweaks/timeuntilalarm).